-Recall that Beckman et al. (2013) proposed examining voicing during the closure of intervocalic stops as another link between control and privative feature specification.
+Recall that Beckman et al. (2013) proposed examining voicing during the closure of intervocalic stops as another link between control and privative feature representation.
 They find that in voicing languages like Russian, b, d, g stops are voiced throughout the entire closure (operationalized as 90% of the closure) an average 97% of the time, with velar stops fully voiced the least often at 91%.
 In German, an aspirating language, the b, d, g series is voiced throughout the closure an average of only 62% of the time, with velar stops fully voiced least often at only 25%.
 In the remaining 38% of German b, d, g stops, voicing continues only partway into the closure.
 Beckman et al. propose that Russian's high percentage of fully-voiced stops requires that speakers actively maintain voicing during the closure just as they actively prevoice during the closure of word-initial stops.
 Actively maintaining voicing in intervocalic position is an action controlled by the speaker, a result of the stop being phonologically specified for [voice].
 The low proportion of voicing during closure in German stops reveals a different type of voicing: passive voicing, an effect of the voicing of the preceding vowel bleeding into the closure of the stop (Stevens, 1998).
 Passive voicing is not controlled or intentional by speakers-it is an automatic phonetic consequence of being preceded by a voiced vowel-and thus follows from German's b, d, g stops being unspecified for voicing.

 In addition to active and passive voicing, some stop classes actively block voicing during the closure.
 While Beckman et al. (2013) do not discuss data for this beyond an example of one instance of the word papa in Russian, they state that German's [spread]-specified p, t, k stops and Russian's laryngeally unspecified p, t, k stops both actively block voicing, a phonological status phonetically manifested as voicing approximately 20% of the closure.
 Möbius (2004) reports similar results for German p, t, k, finding that most have lost voicing 30% of the way into the closure.
-Pape & Jesus (2014) provide additional data, finding that European Portuguese ptk stops also have 20-30% of the closure voiced.
-German p, t, k are said to block voicing because the active [spread] feature corresponds to a glottis that is too widely spread for voicing from the preceding vowel to continue into closure.
-It is harder to explain why the unspecified p, t, k stop in a voicing language should also block voicing, and this remains an open question in laryngeal realism.
-Descriptively, however, it is the case that unspecified stops in languages with an active [voice] feature on another stop class block voicing.
-The various voicing profiles are summarized in Table 11.
+The various voicing profiles are summarized in Table 10.